 Each Limited Partner will be required to include in its income or loss for a taxation year the Limited Partner's pro rata shares of the income or (subject to the "at-risk" and "limited recourse" rules discussed below) loss for each fiscal year of the Partnership ending in, or at the end of, the taxation year, whether or not the Limited Partner has received or will receive a distribution from the Partnership.
 Each Limited Partner's share of the taxable income or loss and capital gain or capital loss of the Partnership will be determined in accordance with the Partnership Agreement.
-The Partnership Agreement generally allocates the income and loss of the investment portfolio in respect of the National Class Units to the holders of the National Class Units, and allocates the income and loss of the investment portfolio of the Quebec Class Units to the holders of the Quebec Class Units.
+The Partnership Agreement generally allocates the income and loss of the investment portfolio in respect of the National Class Units to the holders of the National Class Units.
 If the allocation of the income or loss from each source or other amounts of the Partnership is considered to be unreasonable and principally for the purpose of reducing or postponing tax payable under the Tax Act, the Tax Act Provides that such income or loss or other amount will be reallocated in a reasonable manner having regard to all of the circumstances.
 Based on the information contained in this prospectus, counsel is of the view that there should be no such reallocation of the Partnership's income, loss or other amounts for tax purposes as provided by the Partnership Agreement as it is not unreasonable and its principal purpose should not be considered to reduce or postpone tax otherwise payable under the Tax Act.
 Such a reallocation would have the effect of increasing or decreasing the income, loss, capital gain or capital loss of a Limited Partner.
 For this purpose, the Partnership will provide each Limited Partner with the necessary tax information relating to the Units of the Limited Partner but the Partnership will not prepare or file income tax returns on behalf of any Limited Partner.
 Each Limited Partner is required to file an information return in prescribed form on or before the last day of March in the following year in respect of the activities of the Partnership, or where the Partnership is dissolved, within 90 days after dissolution.
 The General Partner is obliged to file such information return under the Partnership Agreement and, when made, each Limited Partner is deemed to have made this filing.
 The fiscal year of the Partnership generally ends on December 31 in each calendar year, and will end on the dissolution of the Partnership.